JasonLocklin/Dissertation/Prisms/Methods.md

 post-prisms, by subtracting false-positives from true-positives (i.e., "hits" - "false alarms").
-Normative performance in healthy individuals from pre-existing research with this task was used to provide context to these values.
+Normative performance in healthy individuals from pre-existing research with this task was used to provide context to these values [@Ferber2006].

 The temporal estimation task analyzed the time interval estimates the patients reported.
 For each patient, a mean of reported times was calculated for each time interval, both for pre and post prisms data.
-An ANOVA, and direct comparisons of the means for each time interval were performed to examine the effect of prisms.